Algarve: Modern times

-During this process, the Algarve has remained anyway a fairly exotic region for Portuguese citizens from other regions in mainland Portugal due to its Mediterranean climate, unique foods, architecture and geographical location – in modern times many Portuguese residing in other parts of the country traditionally spend their summer break or own a holiday home in Algarve.
+During the process, the Algarve has remained anyway a fairly exotic region for Portuguese citizens from other regions in mainland Portugal due to its Mediterranean climate, unique foods, architecture and geographical location – in modern times many Portuguese residing in other parts of the country traditionally spend their summer break or own a holiday home in Algarve.
 The state-run University of Algarve was founded in January 1979 and for the Fall 2021 semester had about 9,000 students enrolled.
 Its medical school opened in 2009.
 In 1991, the construction of the A22 motorway (also known as Via Infante de Sagres, named so after Henry the Navigator) which crosses the Algarve from west to east began and by 2003 it was fully completed.
 It connects Lagos in western Algarve to the Guadiana International Bridge over the Portugal-Spain international river border in eastern Algarve.

 Geography

 The Algarve is located in the southernmost area of continental Portugal and the southwesternmost area of the Iberian Peninsula and mainland Europe, covering an area of 4997 sqkm.
 It borders to the north with the Alentejo region (Alentejo Litoral and Baixo Alentejo), to the south and west with the Atlantic Ocean, and to the east the Guadiana River marks the border with Spain.
 The highest point is located northwest in the Monchique mountains, with a maximum altitude of 902 m on Pico da Fóia.

 The western part of the Algarve is known as Barlavento and the east as Sotavento.
 The name is undoubtedly due to the prevailing wind on the south coast of the Algarve but the historical origin of these divisions is uncertain and quite remote.
 Barlavento and Sotavento both have eight municipalities and one main city (Faro in Sotavento and Portimão in Barlavento).
+Cape St. Vincent is the most western point of the Algarve.

 The region is also home to the Ria Formosa Lagoon, a nature reserve of over 170 sqkm and a stopping place for hundreds of different species of birds.
 This system of barrier islands communicates with the sea through six inlets.
 The length of the south-facing coastline is roughly 155 km.
 Beyond the westernmost point of Cape St. Vincent it stretches a further 50 km to the north.
 The coastline is notable for picturesque limestone caves and grottoes by the sea, particularly around Lagos, Portimão, Lagoa and Albufeira, which are accessible by powerboat.

 Researchers agree that the Lisbon metropolitan area and the Algarve are the two regions in mainland Portugal most at risk of experiencing earthquakes and tsunamis strong enough to cause catastrophic loss of human life and infrastructure.
 Two earthquakes in the 18th century were the last time such catastrophic events occurred in the Algarve – the 1722 Algarve earthquake and the 1755 Lisbon earthquake.